.

 2. Certain metrics, such as Inventory Turns, have a widely accepted definition.
 Other metrics, such as Backorders, may need to be customized for your particular industry or logistics business model.

 3. Measurements alone are not the solution to your weak areas!
 The solution lies in the corrective actions that you take to improve the measure.
 The solution comes from process or system improvements.
+The measurements should be used to track the results of your improvement efforts.

-4. Supply Chain Measurements should have owners....people or departments that are responsible for achieving an agreed uopn target on the metric.
+5 .
 Supply Chain Management needs to encourage and support the process changes to achieve the desired targets.

 Using the correct set of metrics can lead you to realize if you have the proper balance between service and cost.

 But how do you optimize your Supply Chain performance?
 How can metrics lead to an improved logistics management of your Supply Chain?
 How do you calculate Inventory Turns, Fill Rate or Backorders?
+Using the correct performance measures will not only let you know your current performance, it will also lead you to change processes to become more efficient.
+Supply Chain measures of effectiveness should be considered critical to any improvement plan.

 Although metrics do vary, we give you a general overview of some common Supply Chain Measurements in use today.